yahoo/oss-guide/docs/publishing/publishing-template/README.md

 ## Background

-_Describe why this project exists in a little more detail than the elevator pitch.
-Don't include details, code examples, or other in-depth material.
-Someone who's familiar with the project should be able to refresh their memory without hitting "page down".
-As your reader continues through the document, they should receive a progressively greater amount of detail._

-_Answer questions like: The motivation for creating this project.
+_Describe why this project exists in more detail than the elevator pitch.
+Don't include code examples or other in-depth material.
+Someone who is familiar with the project should be able to refresh their memory without hitting "page down".
+As your reader continues through the document, they should receive a progressively greater amount of detail.
+Answer questions like: The motivation for creating this project.
 How this project differs from others.
 Who is this for.
 What else do readers ned to know to understand this project._

 **Example**